onevcat/Kingfisher/README.md

 * Multiple-layer cache.
 Downloaded images will be cached in both memory and disk.
 So there is no need to download again and this could boost your app dramatically.
 * Cache management.
 You can set the max duration or size the cache could take.
 And the cache will also be cleaned automatically to prevent taking too much resource.
 * Modern framework.
 Kingfisher uses `NSURLSession` and the latest technology of GCD, which makes it a strong and swift framework.
 It also provides you easy APIs to use.
-* Cancellable processing task.
-You can cancel the downloading or image retriving process if it is not needed anymore.
+* Cancelable processing task.
+You can cancel the downloading or image retrieving process if it is not needed anymore.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before rendering it, which could improve the UI performance.
 * Categories over `UIImageView`, `UIButton` and `WKInterfaceImage` for setting image from an URL directly.